Jim Jones: Latter Rain movement

-Jones began to closely associate with the Independent Assemblies of God (IAoG), an international group of churches which embraced the Latter Rain movement.
+Jones began to closely associate with the Independent Assemblies of God (IAoG), an international group of churches that embraced the Latter Rain movement.
 The IAoG had few requirements for ordaining ministers and they were also accepting of divine healing practices.
 In June 1955, Jones held his first joint meetings with William Branham, a healing evangelist and Pentecostal leader in the global Healing Revival.

 In 1956, Jones was ordained as an IAoG minister by Joseph Mattsson-Boze, a leader in the Latter Rain movement and the IAoG.
 Jones quickly rose to prominence in the group and organized and hosted a healing convention to take place June 11–15, 1956, in Indianapolis's Cadle Tabernacle.
 Needing a well-known figure to draw crowds, he arranged to share the pulpit again with Branham.

 Branham was known to tell attendees their name, address, and why they came for prayer, before pronouncing them healed.
 Jones was intrigued by Branham's methods and began performing the same feats.
 Jones and Branham's meetings were very successful and attracted an audience of 11,000 at their first joint campaign.
 At the convention, Branham issued a prophetic endorsement of Jones and his ministry, saying that God used the convention to send forth a new great ministry.

 Many attendees believed Jones's performance indicated that he possessed a supernatural gift, and coupled with Branham's endorsement, it led to rapid growth of Peoples Temple.
 Jones was particularly effective at recruitment among the African American attendees at the conventions.
 According to a newspaper report, regular attendance at Peoples Temple swelled to 1,000 thanks to the publicity Branham provided to Jones and Peoples Temple.